7 Artificial Neural Networks

 mae (mean absolute error) Regression Numeric values, often used for skewed data

-softmax Classification, multi-label Species
+cross-entropy Classification, multi-label Species

 cross-entropy Classification, binary or multi-class Survived/non-survived, Multi-species/communities